A Misanthrope Teaches a Class for Demi-Humans: Anime

 An anime television series adaptation was announced on September 7, 2025.
-It will be produced by Asread and directed by Akira Iwanaga, with scripts written by Katsuhiko Takayama, characters designed by Maiko Okada, and music composed by Makoto Miyazaki.
-The series is set to premiere in January 2026.
-The opening theme song is "Ningen" (Human) performed by Masayoshi Ōishi, while the ending theme song is "Ningen Come True!" performed by Sora Amamiya, Saori Ōnishi, Maria Naganawa, and Rui Tanabe as their respective characters.
+It is produced by Asread and directed by Akira Iwanaga, with series composition by Katsuhiko Takayama, characters designed by Maiko Okada, and music composed by Makoto Miyazaki.
+The series aired from January 11 to April 5, 2026, on the Animazing!!! programming block on all ANN affiliates, including ABC Television and TV Asahi, as well as AT-X. The opening theme song is "Ningen" (ニンゲン), performed by Masayoshi Ōishi, while the ending theme song is "Ningen Come True!" (人間カムトゥルー！, Ningen Kamu Turū!) performed by Sora Amamiya, Saori Ōnishi, Maria Naganawa, and Rui Tanabe as their respective characters.
+Crunchyroll is streaming the series.